Monetization

 Two APIs with similar call volumes can create radically different business value depending on criticality, regulation, analytics and integration effort.

-Penetration, sustainable growth and premium differentiation require different pricing logic.
+Penetration, sustainable growth and premium differentiation require different margin logic.
 Margin is a business choice, not a spreadsheet afterthought.

 Core pricing components